DIVERSITY & OUTREACH

 Contributions to Diversity, Equity, Justice and Inclusion

 Prof. Scheingross invests substantial time into promoting Diversity, Equity, Justice and Inclusion on the UNR campus.
-Scheingross founded the UNR Geoscience Community Diversity, Equity and Inclusion (DEI) committee in 2020 (and continues to serve as the committee’s chairperson) and in 2021 Scheingross founded and led the UNR Geoscience Community URGE Pod (now led by Stacia Gordon).
+Scheingross founded the UNR Geoscience Community Diversity, Equity and Inclusion (DEI) committee in 2020 (and served as the committee’s chairperson until May 2024) and in 2021 Scheingross founded and led the UNR Geoscience Community URGE Pod (now led by Stacia Gordon).
 Through the DEI Committee and the URGE pod Scheingross has either led or substantially contributed to a large number of efforts designed to improve the welcoming environment within the UNR Geoscience community, including:

 • Establishing, organizing, administering, and analyzing results from an annual UNR Geoscience community climate survey designed to get feedback from our community on what is going well and what issues need attention.